 Forklift operation - correct driving and steering

-It is not without reason that operating a forklift requires obtaining appropriate qualifications.
-Such vehicles often move along narrow corridors between warehouse racks or within a production plant, with heavy loads on their forks.
-Therefore, high precision of movement is needed - so that the movement takes place smoothly and safely.
-So what does forklift driving look like in practice and what does the operator have to take care of on a daily basis?
+It is not without reason that operating a forklift requires obtaining appropriate authorizations.
+Such vehicles very often move along narrow corridors between warehouse racks or on the premises of a production plant, with heavy loads on the forks.
+Therefore, high precision of movement is necessary, which only a forklift operator can have - so that the movement is smooth and safe.
+So what does driving a forklift look like in practice and what does the operator have to take care of on a daily basis?
 We explain.

-Forklift operating licenses – why are they needed?
+Forklift driving license – why are they needed?

-A person who observes the movement of a forklift from the side may think that driving such a vehicle is not very complicated.
-However, in reality There are many risks associated with operating forklifts.
-An inexperienced operator who, for example, turns too sharply or drives too fast may result in a serious accident.
-Apart from that Performing forklift maneuvers is a very demanding task - a person without appropriate preparation will not be able to handle, for example, picking up goods from a high shelf.
+A person who watches a forklift moving from the side may think that driving such a vehicle is not very complicated.
+However, in reality There are many risks associated with forklift operation.
+An inexperienced operator who, for example, makes a turn too abruptly or drives too fast can cause a serious accident.
+In addition, Performing forklift maneuvers is a very demanding task – a person without proper preparation will not be able to handle, for example, picking goods from a high shelf.

-Therefore UDT license to operate forklifts are obligatory.
-Anyone who wants to drive such vehicles must complete a forklift operation course.
+Therefore UDT qualifications for operating forklifts are mandatory.
+Anyone who wants to drive such vehicles must complete a forklift operator course.

-There are three classes of permissions.
-The highest one is I WJO, which allows the operation of specialized forklifts, as well as reach trucks and models with a variable boom.
+There are three classes of authorizations.
+The highest is I WJO, which allows the operator to operate wheeled and specialized trucks, as well as high-lift trucks or models with a variable boom.
 They are granted for 5 years.
-Category II WJO and III WJO authorizations have narrower scopes and are granted for 10 years.
+Authorizations of category II WJO and III WJO have correspondingly narrower scopes and are granted for 10 years.

 Read also: Forklifts in high storage halls

-Before an operator starts driving a forklift, he or she must perform several important activities to ensure that the vehicle is fully operational and ready for operation.
-This is why Daily operation of a forklift includes:
+Before a forklift driver starts driving, he must perform several important activities – to make sure that the vehicle is fully operational and ready for action.
+That is why Daily operation of a forklift includes:

-• visual inspection of the vehicle's condition - the operator should check for any visible damage or leaks; if he notices any irregularities, he should contact the equipment maintainer or service;
+• visual inspection of the vehicle condition – the operator should check for any visible mechanical damage or leaks; if he notices any irregularities, he should contact the equipment maintenance technician or service;

 • checking fluid levels in the vehicle – e.g. coolant, brake fluid or engine oil;

-• checking the fuel level/battery charge - depending on whether you are operating an electric or combustion forklift;
+• checking the fuel level/battery charge – depending on whether an electric or internal combustion forklift is being operated;

-• making sure that the brakes and clutch work without any problems and that there is no play in the gear lever;
+• making sure that the brakes and clutch work properly and that there is no play in the gear lever;

-• checking the correct operation of lighting, turn signals and sound signals.
+• checking the correct operation of lighting, direction indicators and sound signals.

-Finally, the operator should correctly adjust his seat - so that the seat provides him with comfort while performing his duties.
-These few minutes may determine the safety of your subsequent work.
-At the end Before driving a forklift, fasten your seat belts.
-Only then can you start the vehicle and start performing the assigned tasks.
+Finally, the operator should adjust his seat correctly – so that the seat provides him with comfort during the performance of his duties.
+These few minutes can decide about the safety of the subsequent work.
+Finally Before starting to drive a forklift, you must fasten your seat belt.
+Only then can you start the vehicle and begin performing your assigned tasks.

 driving a forklift

-Driving a forklift is significantly diffelease from operating a car.
-This is, among other things, because material handling vehicles always have swivel rear wheels and the way they are maneuvered is diffelease than in cars.
+Driving a forklift is very diffelease from driving a car.
+This is because short-range transport vehicles always have steerable rear wheels and the way they are maneuvered is diffelease than in cars.
+Therefore, learning to drive a forklift is necessary even if we are experienced drivers.

 It is worth remembering that Driving a forklift requires compliance with speed limits.
-They are much more restrictive than when traveling on roads - they are:
+They are much more restrictive than when traveling on the roads – these are:

 • 18 km/h on straight sections of the route,